Today seed distribution has occurred at Ehleheni, Traditional Authorit...

 Often planting is on community-owned land with trees, fruits and all benefits belonging fully to the members of the community club.
 In other cases individual club members plant on their own land and reap the benefits, but this is often shared with extended family.

-We call and visit our tree planting clubs regularly to show continued support, remind them to maintain firebreaks and in future to collect and properly store seeds.
+We call and visit selected tree planting clubs regularly to show continued support, remind them to maintain firebreaks and in future to collect and properly store seeds.
 But we also want to show our donors our achievements.
 That is why our workers are all equipped with GPS-enabled cameras or camera phones.

 During these visits we collect a lot of additional data like GPS-polygons, contact-information, distributed amount of seeds, species and a personal feedback of the planters.